 - Advanced request testing, by using

 For each URL map, you can choose to use simple host and path rules or advanced host, path, and route rules.
-The two modes are mutually exclusively.
+The two modes are mutually exclusive.
 Each URL map can contain only one mode or the other mode.

 Simple host and path rule